To Be Announced: Introduction

-Item \ref{iv} is a different kind of generalization, but much related to item \ref{iii}.
+\weg{Item \ref{iv} is a different kind of generalization, but much related to item \ref{iii}.
 The refinement mentioned in this item is the dual of simulation \cite{blackburnetal:2001}: from the bisimulation requirements, a refinement relation must satisfy {\bf atoms} and {\bf back}.
 There are subtle differences between `there is an informative action' and `there is a refinement', but the two come quite close.
-This similarity opens perspectives to compare dynamic epistemic logics with so-called relation changing modal logics.
+This similarity opens perspectives to compare dynamic epistemic logics with so-called relation-changing modal logics.
 Refinement seems arbitarily iterated sabotage.
-Refinement modal logic \cite{bozzellietal.inf:2014} has an information quantifier but no modalities for specific, deterministic, information change, unlike most other logics presented in this survey.
+Refinement modal logic \cite{bozzellietal.inf:2014} has an information quantifier but no modalities for specific, deterministic, information change, unlike most other logics presented in this survey.}

-There is a strong relation between (in the language) quantifiers over information change and (off-line, meta-level) epistemic planning: to determine what is to be announced in order to make $\phi$ true is to synthesize a plan to realize goal $\phi$.
+To determine what is to be announced in order to make $\phi$ true, is to synthesize a plan to realize goal $\phi$.
+There is therefore a strong relation between having quantifiers over information change in the logical language on one side, and performing epistemic planning \cite{bolanderetal:2011} on the other side, which is done in an off-line, meta-level way: there is a plan to realize an epistemic goal $\phi$ if the search tree that connects information states by permitted actions has a leaf satisfying the goal formula.
+There are also differences.
+The goal $\phi$ in epistemic planning is typically an epistemic formula without quantifiers.
+But a formula $\phi$ in a logical language with quantifiers may contain many such quantifiers, each posing a planning problem.
+We can expect a difference in complexities of decision problems.

-For all dynamic epistemic logics in this survey we focus on complete axiomatizations, decidability of satisfiability, expressivity, and last but not least on applications.
-To a lesser extent we also report on the complexity of model checking and satisfiability.
-We list many open problems and completely new directions for research.
+For all dynamic epistemic logics in this survey we focus on complete axiomatizations, decidability of satisfiability, expressivity, to a lesser extent also on the complexity of model checking and (decidable) satisfiability, and last but not least we focus on applications.
+Applications can be found in multi-agent system analysis, in security protocols, in gossip protocols, and in epistemic planning on specific domains.
+All these and more will be discussed in detail.
+We list many open problems but also completely new directions for research.

+In this survey we wish to address both the informed reader in modal logics, such as a master or doctoral student in logic, computer science, or artificial intelligence, as well as the expert in dynamic epistemic logic.
+For the benefit of the former we start the survey with a self-contained introduction in public announcement logic and action model logic.
+For the benefit of the latter we carefully list the open problems within well-defined subjects and that build on foundations of established results.
+Either way, we wish to share with the readers of all backgrounds our enthusiasm for the topic and its further development, and thank them for any moment of their time they choose to spend on the survey.